Chia-Network/chialisp-web/docs/tutorials/CAT_Launch_Process_Linux_MacOS.md

     b.
 Click the file "blockchain_v1_testnet10.sqlite" to download it.
 Depending on your connection speed, this could take several minutes.

     c.
-Move the .sqlite file to the db folder, which is located in `~/.chia/standalone_wallet/db/`.
+Move the .sqlite file to the db folder, which is located in `~/.chia/mainnet/db/`.

     d.
-Change to the "chia-blockchain" directory where you installed the light wallet.
+Run `chia configure -t true` to switch to testnet10.

+3. Run and sync the Chia GUI:

+    a.
+Before doing anything else, it’s a good idea to set your log_level to INFO.
+To do this, edit `~/.chia/mainnet/config/config.yaml` and change the value for "log_level:" to INFO.
+(It’s set to WARNING by default.)

+    b.
+Run `cd chia_main/chia-blockchain/chia-blockchain-gui`.

+    c.
+If "(venv)" doesn’t appear on the left side of your command line, run `. ../activate` to activate your virtual environment.

+    d.
+Run `npm run electron &` to run the Chia GUI as a daemon.

     e.
-If "(venv)" doesn’t appear on the left side of your command line, run `. ./activate` to activate your virtual environment.
+You will be given the option to run in "Farming Mode" or "Wallet Mode".
+Choose "Farming Mode", which will start run Chia as a full node.

     f.
-Run `chia start node`.
-You should receive a message that the chia_full_node has been started.
-If you copied the .sqlite file to your db folder, your node should be synced within a few minutes.
-You can monitor the syncing progress in "~/.chia/standalone_wallet/log/debug.log".
+If you already have a "Private key with public fingerprint", select it when the GUI loads.
+Otherwise, select "CREATE A NEW PRIVATE KEY".

     g.
-While your full node is syncing, you may proceed to the next step.
+"Status: Syncing" should appear in the upper right corner of the GUI.
+Within a few minutes, this should change to "Status: Synced".

+    h.
+If your Total Balance is 0, you can get some testnet10 TXCH from [our faucet](https://testnet10-faucet.chia.net "testnet10 TXCH faucet").

 4. Set up the CAT admin tool, which will help you to issue your CATs:

     a.
 Run `git clone https://github.com/Chia-Network/CAT-admin-tool.git -b main --recurse-submodules` to clone the CAT admin tool.

     b.
-Run `cd CAT-admin-tool-main`.
+Run `cd CAT-admin-tool`.

     c.
 Run `python3 -m venv venv` to create a virtual environment.

     d.
 Run `. ./venv/bin/activate` to activate the virtual environment.

     e.
 Run `pip install .`.
 This will take a few minutes.
+You will likely receive a few errors, which are safe to ignore.

     f.
 Run `pip install chia-dev-tools --no-deps`.